Western Illinois University: Macomb Campus

 Private Alternative Loans

-Please Note: Private loan applications for the 2013-14 school year should not be submitted until after May 1, 2013.
+PLEASE NOTE: Private loan applications for Summer 2014 should not be submitted until after April 1, 2014.
+Private loan applications for the 2014-15 school year should not be submitted until after June 1, 2014.

 Private education loans, also called alternative loans, are offered by banks and lending institutions as an additional source of funding for higher education.
 These loans are not part of the federal loan program, but they are an additional option after all other financial aid resources have been exhausted.
 When reviewing all of your family's options to pay for school, you may want to compare the Federal Parent PLUS Loan vs. private student loans using Sallie Mae's Understanding Gap Financing Options: PLUS Loan for Parents and Private Student Loans.